antgwms/100DaysOfCloud/Journey/007/Readme.md

 ## Introduction to Power Automate

-Today I skipped on to the Power Automate module, which used to be called Mictosoft Flow.
+Today I skipped on to the Power Automate module, which used to be called Microsoft Flow.

 Spent an hour updating github.